epfl-ada/ada-2024-project-adaholiks/SemanticSimilarity.md

 ## Analyzing the Embeddings

 There are lots of tools to visualize and analyze embeddings.
 In order to extract meaningful representations, a common tactic is to reduce the dimensionality of the embeddings.
 The two main tools for this are PCA and T-SNE.
+See [here](https://distill.pub/2016/misread-tsne/) for a great overview on T-SNE.
 We can use both of these via scikit-learn.
 For now, we just want to get a feel for the data.
 Let's use tensorflow's Embedding Projector tool.
 This tool can be hosted locally or used in a browser.

 ### TF's Embedding Projector